-Police suspend flights at Auckland Airport after bomb threat
+Auckland Airport bomb scare briefly forces flight suspension

-Police have suspended all flights at Auckland Airport as they respond to a threat near the domestic terminal.
+Police have given the all-clear at Auckland Airport after flights were grounded because of a threat near the domestic terminal.

+The Auckland Airport said at 9.13am that authorities had cleared the runway to open and for flights to resume.

-Officers are responding to reports of "a threat'' near the airport and have been at a spot on Geoffrey Roberts Rd since about 8am.
+Police officers earlier responded to "a threat'' - understood to be a bomb scare.
+They had been at a spot on Geoffrey Roberts Rd since about 8am.

-The Auckland Airport said all flights had been suspended by Police until 9.15am.
+Just before 9am, the Auckland Airport said all flights had been suspended by police until 9.15am.

+The airport later confirmed that all domestic and international flights had resumed.

+Police had suspended all flights to "ensure the safety and security of everyone on Auckland Airport's precinct".

+A Defence Force spokesperson confirmed a bomb squad was at the scene.

+"The New Zealand Defence Force can confirm that the NZDF Explosive Ordnance Disposal team has responded to a request for assistance from New Zealand Police at Auckland airport.
+No further details will be released."

-A police statement said specialist groups were on site and are conducting inquiries.
+A police statement earlier said specialist groups were on site and are conducting inquiries.

 Members of the public heading to the domestic terminal are being told to use Tom Pearce Drive instead.